Stephen Storace: Death

-He caught cold at rehearsals for The Iron Chest, and died on 15 or 16 March 1796.
+He caught cold at rehearsals for The Iron Chest, and died on 15 or 16 March 1796, aged 34.
 He is buried in Marylebone Parish Church with a monument by the celebrated sculptor Thomas Banks.

-Nancy Storace organised that the unfinished work was completed (Kelly claims to have had a hand in doing so, but it is more likely that he paid other hands to do it, since he freely admitted he could not read the bass clef.
-Most likely the work was finished and orchestrated by the Orchestra Leader, John Shaw, who was Kelly's collaborator on all his later projects).
+Nancy Storace organised to have the unfinished work completed.
+Kelly claims to have had a hand in doing so, but it is more likely that he paid other hands to do it, since he freely admitted he could not read the bass clef.
+The work was most likely finished and orchestrated by Orchestra Leader, John Shaw, who was Kelly's collaborator on all his later projects.
 The work was given as a Benefit Performance for Storace's widow.
 Mahmoud survives, but it is clear that the completed version was very makeshift.

 Storace is also known to have been involved in preparing musical spectaculars for isolated events.
 It is intriguing to speculate what performances like The English Fleet in 1391 may have resembled, but no details survive.
 He also wrote pieces "to order" for favourite performers at the Drury Lane Theatre, such as the musical comedian Richard "Dicky" Suett, for whom he wrote the musical farce My Grandmother.
 Unfortunately we can only imagine the visual effect of numbers such as "Dicky's Walk", which must have accompanied some on-stage buffoonery of a greatly amusing nature.